 While everything's fine, your insurance company will take your money.
 Yet as soon as something happens and you decide to file a claim, you get dropped.
 The reality of the situation is, if you have a big claim you'll end up having to sue your insurance company just to get them to pay out.

 But what they won't cover is where the real story is here.
 Here's an example of a claim that only an asset protection plan will help.
-Imagine telling your insurance company that grandma fell through the staircase, breaking her hip, and now being permanently disabled for the rest of her life.
+Imagine telling your insurance company that grandma fell through the staircase, broke her hip, and now will be permanently disabled for the rest of her life.
 You'd almost certainly be unceremoniously dropped.